hiveeyes/documentation/doc/source/other-projects.rst

 Introduction
 ************
-As our project is not the first one in this field, we would like to share links to the other popular projects around.
+As our project is not the first one in this field, we would like to share links to other popular projects having similar goals in doing research about environmental issues leading to colony collapse disorder and to make the job of beekeepers easier.

 We want to encourage the growth of an open ecosystem based on collaborative best-of-breed efforts while always leaving